matejrakar/tax-service-2/README.md

 # tax-service
 Tax service by Matej Rakar

-This REST Service expects a stringified JSON with information about traderId, playedAmount and odd in GET request URI and, based on recieved data, fetches information about a trader from database and calculates possibleReturnAmount, possibleReturnAmountBefTax, possibleReturnAmountAfterTax, taxRate and taxAmount.
+This REST Service expects a JSON request body with information about traderId, playedAmount and odd in GET request URI and, based on recieved data, fetches information about a trader from database and calculates possibleReturnAmount, possibleReturnAmountBefTax, possibleReturnAmountAfterTax, taxRate and taxAmount.
 It then returns a JSON containing above mentioned calculated variables.